gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 If you are more into kubernetes manifests, you can use `onechart/onechart` to host static sites.
 By doing so, you get access to the init-container, volumes, and every aspect of the deployment.

-The example bellow uses Hugo.
+The example below uses Hugo.
 - Uses an init container to setup Hugo, clone the source from git and build the site
 - The built site is then copied to a shared volume
 - Nginx serves the built site from the volume